kovalp/eval-ab-3d-mot/assets/detections/kitti/point-r-cnn-training/README.md

 The goal is to reproduce the well-known tracking quality metrics (MOTA and ClearMOT) locally without submission to the KITTI evaluation server.
-This implies having the corresponding annotations available on-site.
-Since KITTI provides annotations only to its `training` subset, only corresponding detections are kept in this repo.
+This implies having the corresponding annotations on-site.
+The KITTI provides annotations only for its `training` subset (referred by the short name `val` in the original AB3DMOT repo).
+Therefore, only corresponding detections are stored in this repo.

 The format of the data per column